1948 United States Senate election in Texas: Politics in "the Valley"

+1941 special election

 In Texas elections, the general rule was "The lead in the runoff always wins."
 In Texas Democratic primaries, which were overseen by the party, not the state government, major candidates would "hold out" by delaying reporting their final tallies so they could add additional votes if needed.
 That practice favored the side that initially led the runoff because it was difficult for the other side to add enough votes to win without sparking plausible accusations of fraud.
 One of the few exceptions to that rule was the 1941 special election for Senate.
 Johnson was a candidate to fill the vacancy created by the death of Morris Sheppard.
 Governor W. Lee O'Daniel intended to run for the seat and appointed the elderly and infirm Andrew Jackson Houston, son of Sam Houston, as a placeholder.
 (Houston was in such poor physical condition that the trip to Washington to assume his duties taxed his health, and he died immediately before the special election.)
 On election day, Saturday, June 28, 1941, O'Daniel and Johnson were the top two finishers.
 That night, Johnson was ahead by 5,000 votes with 96% of the votes counted.
 Johnson was declared the winner, congratulations poured in from supporters in Washington, and his campaign staff and volunteers celebrated into the night.
 In the following days, vote totals shifted until O'Daniel took the lead, and Johnson lost by 1,311 votes.
 The new totals were announced the Tuesday morning after the election, so late that it was considered shocking.
 The final result was O'Daniel 175,590 votes (30.49%) and Johnson 174,279 (30.26%).

 John Connally believed the O'Daniel campaign waited until Johnson's vote totals were announced so that they knew what they had to beat and then added enough fraudulent votes to his total from areas with the polls controlled by O'Daniel loyalists to give O'Daniel his narrow victory.

 As a result of that experience, Johnson prepared for a close runoff by arranging in 1948 for his supporters who controlled votes, including Parr, to withhold their final tallies until the statewide results were announced.
 By waiting until the statewide result was in, Johnson would know the figure he had to surpass and so could add as many votes as necessary to his total.